tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 [Solution Steps](./walkthrough/challenge-4/solution.md)

-## Challenge 5 -Failback to the primary region (Germany West Central)
+## Challenge 5 -Failback to the primary region (North Europe)

 ### Goal

-In challenge 5, you will failback again the VM, SQL DB from Sweden central to Germany West Central.
-The storage account should be failed back as well to Germany West Central.
+In challenge 5, you will failback again the VM, SQL DB from Sweden central to North Europe.
+The storage account should be failed back as well to North Europe.

 ### Actions

-* Failback the VM from Sweden Central to Germany West Central region (Source environment) and monitor the progress.
+* Failback the VM from Sweden Central to North Europe region (Source environment) and monitor the progress.
-* Failback Azure SQL DB to Germany West Central.
+* Failback Azure SQL DB to North Europe.
-* Failback Storage Account to Germany West Central.
+* Failback Storage Account to North Europe.

-### Success Criteria
+### ✅ Success Criteria

-* The failback of all resources to the Germany West Central region has been successfully performed.
+* The failback of all resources to the North Europe region has been successfully performed.

 ### Learning resources
 * https://learn.microsoft.com/en-us/azure/site-recovery/azure-to-azure-how-to-reprotect